 Since the Austrian Code of Corporate Criminal Liability (VbVG) came into effect on 1 January 2006, companies and other legal entities can also be accused in criminal proceedings and, like natural persons, can be (under given circumstances) held liable and be convicted.
 Depending on the conduct of the legal entity following the crime, the prosecutor is entitled to refrain from prosecuting if the prosecution seems unnecessary.
 Comprehensive cooperation with the prosecution and the installation (or adjustment) of an efficient surveillance system (for the future) can, in fact, protect the legal entity from further prosecution, but not the accused individual.

 In terms of corporate and business crimes, Austrian law does not provide for a specific regulation governing self-disclosure that would exempt the perpetrators from punishment.
-However, if an offender or a legal entity that has committed or is responsible for a crime shows active repentance, the punishment may be exempted.
+However, if an offender or a legal entity that has committed or is responsible for a crime shows active repentance, it may be exempted from punishment.
 What is expected from the individual or legal entity when showing repentance after committing an offence is precisely specified by law.
-The offender or the legal entity has to be willing to remedy the damage voluntarily even if only pressed by the victim, or at least commit himself or herself to compensating the damage without the law enforcement authorities becoming aware of the offender's guilt.
+The offender or the legal entity has to be willing to remedy the damage voluntarily, even if only pressed by the victim, or at least commit to compensating the damage without the law enforcement authorities becoming aware of the offender's guilt.